Aerolyzer/Aerolyzer/README.md

 If you have issue using Aerolyzer, or suggestions for improvements please log a ticket in our [issue tracker](https://github.com/Aerolyzer/Aerolyzer/issues)

 ### License
-**Aerolyzer** is licensed under the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0), a copy of which is shipped within this source code.
+**Aerolyzer** is licensed under the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0), a copy of which is shipped with this source code.